Outstanding Christian churches

 - Church of the Holy Sepulchre - Palestine, West Bank, Jerusalem.
 Symbolically one of the most important churches for Christians - located in place where Jesus was crucified and buried.
-Pilgrimage site since 4th century, church built since 333, rebuilt several times, last time in 1048, since then largely rebuilt.
+Pilgrimage site since the 4th century, church built since 333, rebuilt several times, last time in 1048, since then largely rebuilt.

 - Church of the Nativity - Palestine, West Bank, Betlehem.
 Supposed location where Jesus Christ was born.
-One of the oldest continuously operating churches, worshipped since circa 100 AD.
+One of the oldest continuously operating churches, worshipped since around 100 AD.
 Current basilica built in 565.

 - Tokalı Kilise and other rock churches of Göreme - Turkey, Nevşehir.
 Rock hew churches in unusual cliff formations - fairy chimneys.
-Churches built here mainly in 9th - 11th century, contain some of the best Byzantine frescoes in world.
+Churches built here mainly in the 9th - 11th century, contain some of the best Byzantine frescoes in world.

 - Santa Sabina - Italy, Rome.
 One of oldest churches in Europe, built in 422 - 432, numerous items in interiors remain intact.

 - Hagia Sophia - Turkey, Istanbul.
 Former Orthodox basilica, now museum.
-Possibly - highest achievement of Byzantine architecture, largest cathedral in world for nearly 1000 years.
+Possibly - the highest achievement of Byzantine architecture, largest cathedral in world for nearly 1000 years.
 Built in 532 - 537.